DYWF: 2009—2013: Club Radio and Third Iteration of Smash FM

+2013—2023: Brigada News FM

-On July 27, 2013, Brigada Mass Media Corporation, owner of Brigada Newspaper & its flagship station in General Santos, took over the station's operations and relaunched the station as 93.1 Brigada News FM under the helm of former RMN Cebu and DYKC radio announcer, station manager of the station, current Area Manager for Visayas and founder of ANAKK Inc., Raul del Prado.
+On July 27, 2013, Brigada Mass Media Corporation, owner of Brigada Newspaper & its flagship station in General Santos, took over the station's operations and relaunched the station as 93.1 Brigada News FM under the helm of former RMN Cebu and DYKC radio announcer, station manager and Area Manager for Visayas and founder of ANAKK Inc., Raul del Prado.
 It was formally launched on October 1, 2013.

 On December 16, 2021, Brigada News FM went off the air due to aftermath of Typhoon "Rai" (Odette) in the evening, which damaged the station's building and transmitter bought by the said typhoon.
 However, at the end of the year, it returned on-air just before the New Year's Day 2022.

 In August 2022, the station transferred its transmitter site from Winland Tower Condominium along Juana Osmeña Ext. to Mt.
 Busay for better reception.

+On May 15, 2023, as part of transition ahead of the expiry of Brigada's lease with Vimcontu, 90.7 FM began simulcasting this frequency during the afternoon and overnight shifts.
+The said frequency is among Mareco's properties leased by Brigada as part of their agreement that would take place the following month.

-On May 15, 2023, it began simulcasted Mareco-owned 90.7 FM during the afternoon and overnight shifts as part of its transition.
-On June 18, after Brigada News FM Cebu shifted its full-time operations to 90.7 FM, this frequency was downgraded to a repeater of the latter until August 14, 2023, when it went off the air for the second time as Brigada's lease with Vimcontu had expired.
+On June 18, 2023, upon Brigada News FM Cebu's shift of its full-time operations to 90.7 FM, this frequency continued to operate as a repeater of the latter until August 14, when it went off the air.

+2024—present: FM Radio

 In January 2024, the Philippine Collective Media Corporation took over the station's operations.
 It had its official launch on January 13 under the FM Radio Network with a concert held at Gaisano Mall of Cebu.

 On May 6, 2024, ABS-CBN's flagship newscast TV Patrol begin airing on this station, along with other selected Favorite Music Radio stations nationwide.

 On June 3, 2024, after months of test broadcast, FM Radio Cebu began its own local programming.